puppetlabs/puppet-docs/source/pe/3.0/install_uninstalling.markdown

 subtitle: "Uninstalling Puppet Enterprise"
 ---

-Use the `puppet-enterprise-uninstaller` script to uninstall PE.
+Use the `puppet-enterprise-uninstaller` script to uninstall PE roles on a given node.
 This script can remove a working PE installation, or undo a partially failed installation to prepare for a re-install.

 Using the Uninstaller
 -----